campaniluis/campaniluis/README.md

-- 👋 Hi, I’m @campaniluis
+- 👋 Hi, I’m Luís
 - 👀 I’m interested in nlp
-- 🌱 I'm currently studying at 42 Lisboa
+- 🌱 I'm a former student of 42 Lisboa
-- 💞️ I’m looking to connect with like-minded people
 - 📫 You can reach me via luiscampani@protonmail.ch or www.linkedin.com/in/luiscampani